Colours by

 later, at Wembley, West Germany chose to wear white

-1966, England had to pair red stockings with their
+1966, England had to pair red socks with their

-white uniform, which was the second made by Admiral.
+white shirts and blue shorts, which was the second Admiral

 West Germany, meanwhile, had updated their change